 The Father of Cognitive Neuroscience

-We don’t do this surgery very often anymore because the drugs available for curbing epilepsy are much better than they were in the ’60s, and less invasive surgical procedures have also been developed.
+This surgery is seldom performed today because the drugs available for curbing epilepsy are much better than they were in the ’60s, and less invasive surgical procedures have also been developed.
 But around the same time, a neuropsychologist named Roger Sperry, together with his student Michael Gazzaniga, began testing these so-called split-brain patients to find out what aspects of the human mind are processed in each hemisphere of the brain.
 This pioneering work ultimately won Sperry the Nobel Prize in 1981, and Michael Gazzaniga went on to become the father of cognitive neuroscience.
 But it also seeded the left-logical, right-creative brain myth.

 Does Gender Matter?